 Sunrise to Lake Cuyamaca Finsh Line: Continue north on S-1 Hwy for 3 miles to Hwy 79, turn left onto Hwy 79 towards Lake Cuyamaca for 3 miles.
-Just past the Lake Cuyamaca Restaurant, turn left into the north parking lot....use Hwy 79 for over flow parking if needed.
+Just past the Lake Cuyamaca Restaurant, turn left into the north parking lot.
 It is about 8 minutes driving time from Sunrise back to the Lake.
+You can park in some places along Highway 79, but please obey all signs, and you will likely be ticketed if you park illegally.